In Short

 Frequently Asked Questions

 ‘Pty Ltd’ is short for ‘proprietary limited’.
-It refers to a private company where shareholders have limited legal responsibility for the company’s debts.
+It refers to a private company where shareholders have limited legal responsibility for its debts.
 The ‘proprietary’ in ‘proprietary limited’ means that a limited number of shareholders own the shares in the company.
 In addition, the company cannot offer its shares to the general public.
-This is in contrast to public companies which end with the abbreviation ‘Ltd’.
+This is in contrast to public companies, which end with the abbreviation ‘Ltd’.

-Usually, a company can use a business name without the Pty Ltd abbreviation.
-The company name is the official name registered with ASIC and used on legal documents.
+Usually, a company can use a business name without the Pty Ltd abbreviation if it registers a business name with ASIC.
+The company name is the official name registered with ASIC and is used in legal documents.
 It must have the words ‘Proprietary Limited’ (or the abbreviation Pty Ltd) at the end.
 The business name does not have to be the same as the company name.

 We appreciate your feedback – your submission has been successfully received.